-An electrical overload is not a problem that you cannot afford to ignore.
-So what can you do if you suspect that there is an overload in yours?
+So, what can you do if you suspect your electric fireplace smells like burning because of an electrical overload?
 Here are a couple of things you should check and remedy:

 - Never use an extension cord with an electrical fireplace.
 An extension cord does not have the capacity for a fireplace.
 The electrical components in it will begin to break down.

 - Thoroughly inspect your wiring.
 Look for darkened areas and blemished points in the insulation.

 - Get an electrician to inspect a hardwired electrical fireplace.
 They should check the condition of the wires that run through the walls of your home.

 - If the burning smell continues after you have made the necessary changes stop using it.
 You should contact the manufacturer of the fireplace or an HVAC technician.